mridhula03/Snake-game/README.md

 # Snake-game
-The classic Snake game in java
+The classic Snake game created to understand how to make a simple java app.